-After sewing a center piece surrounding by 6 hexagons, you will get a flower-look of 6 petals.
+After sewing a centerpiece surrounding by 6 hexagons, you will get a 6 petals flower of hexagon quilting.

-The one I made (as shown on the first photo) is slightly different where I have 2 center pieces and that make it look elongated like an oval shape.
+The one I made (as shown in the first photo) is slightly different where I have 2 centerpieces and that makes it look elongated like an oval shape.
 That is going to be my secret project that I will tell you later.
 So, stay tuned!

-Remark: After you have finished sewing and joining with enough hexagons, you will have to remove the cardboard and go on sewing into blanket, motif or other creations.
+Remark: After you have finished sewing and joining with enough hexagons, you will have to remove the cardboard and go on sewing into a blanket, motif, or other creations of hexagon quilting.